conal/quotes/quotes.md

 "A human being is a part of a whole, called by us 'universe', a part limited in time and space.
 He experiences himself, his thoughts and feelings, as something separate from the rest - a kind of optical delusion of consciousness.
 This delusion is a kind of prison for us, restricting us to our personal desires and to affection for a few persons nearest to us.
 Our task must be to free ourselves from this prison by widening our circle of compassion to embrace all living creatures and the whole of nature in its beauty." - Albert Einstein

-"Enlightenment must come little by little--otherwise it would overwhelm." - Idries Shah
+"Enlightenment must come little by little---otherwise it would overwhelm." - Idries Shah

 "Good judgment comes from experience, and experience comes from bad judgment." - Barry LePatner

-"Humanity has been sleeping--and still sleeps--lulled within the narrowly confining joys of its little closed loves.
+"Humanity has been sleeping---and still sleeps---lulled within the narrowly confining joys of its little closed loves.
 In the depths of the human multitude there slumbers an immense spiritual power which will manifest itself only when we have learnt how to break through the dividing walls of our egoism and raise ourselves up to an entirely new perspective, so that habitually and in a practical fashion we fix our gaze on the universal realities." - Pierre Teilhard de Chardin

 "The life of every man is a diary in which he means to write one story, and writes another, and his humblest hour is when he compares the volume as it is with what he vowed to make it." - James Barrie